 “It does create that neurological shift that can produce happiness,” psychologist Deborah Serani said of the emotion in an interview on TODAY.

 “I think anything that takes us out of our normal habituation, the normal day in, day out… signals our sense, and then our senses measure if it’s pleasing or not,” Serani added.

-“In a world full of stress and anxiety people like to associate to things that make them happy and Christmas decorations evoke those strong feelings of childhood.
+“In a world full of stress and anxiety people like to associate to things that make them happy and Christmas decorations evoke those strong feelings of childhood,” McKeown added.

 The Greek tradition of Karavaki

 There are many ways Christmas is celebrated across the world, but the holiday is most commonly associated with the ancient tradition of decorating trees with countless ornaments and beautiful lights.
-However, an old traditional custom in Greece’s islands and coastal regions dictates that people should decorate a boat rather than an evergreen tree at Christmastime.
+However, an old traditional custom on Greece’s islands and coastal regions dictates that people should decorate a boat rather than an evergreen tree at Christmas time.

 Although almost every Greek city and household does decorate a Christmas tree, there are still a number of public spaces in Greece where one can see a Christmas boat right next to a tree.

-The tradition of the ”Karavaki,” which is Greek for ”small boat,” is deeply rooted in the folkways of a country with a symbiotic relationship with the sea.
+The tradition of the ”karavaki,” which is Greek for ”small boat,” is deeply rooted in the folkways of a country possessing a symbiotic relationship with the sea.